one-bash/one.bash/README.md

 ## Features

 - Links: Manage collections of dotfiles in one place.
 Using `one link` and `one unlink` based on YAML files to manage soft-links.
+See [ONE Links](./docs/advanced-usage/links.md) for details.
 - Modules: Manage shell scripts, completions, aliases, commands (bins), sub-commands (subs) by [modules][one-module].
 Support custom modules.
 - Repo: Package shell scripts, completions, aliases, commands by [repo][one-repo] for sharing and reusing.
 Support custom repo and multiple repos.
 - Sub-commands: Manage commands under your own scope.
 Like `a <cmd>` to invoke command that no worry about duplicated in `PATH`.
 Read the [ONE_SUB Commands][one-sub].